People

 Outreach

 • 2024.
-Winner of the University of Nebrija «Tu tesis en 3 minutos» [3 Minute Thesis] Competition.
+Winner of the University of Nebrija Competition «Tu investigación en 3 minutos» [Your research in 3 minutes].
 Link to presentation (in Spanish).

 • 2020 – Present.
 Member of Bilingualism Matters at Ugr, Spanish branch in Granada

-• Organization that raises awareness about the social, cognitive and linguistic benefits of bilingualism and second language learning, and to shares expertise of members with schools, policy-makers and the local community.
+• Organization that raises awareness about the social, cognitive and linguistic benefits of bilingualism and shares expertise with schools, policy-makers, and local community.

-• Events included workshops with elementary students in Granada, open house days at the Mind, Brain, Behavioral and Research Center (CIMCYC), webinars for families of bilingual children, dissemination talks, dissemination videos (Youtube channel link), and updating our website (link here).
+• Events included workshops with elementary students in Granada, open house days at the Mind, Brain, Behavioral and Research Center (CIMCYC), webinars for families of bilingual children, and dissemination videos (Link to Youtube channel).

 Scientific responsabilities